Fosun Tourism to buy intellectual property assets of Thomas Cook

-(Reuters) - Fosun Tourism Group (1992.HK) on Friday said it will acquire the intellectual property assets of Thomas Cook Group Plc for 11 million pounds ($14.25 million).
+Nov 1 (Reuters) - Fosun Tourism Group on Friday said it will acquire the intellectual property assets of Thomas Cook Group Plc for 11 million pounds ($14.25 million).

 The assets on sale include trademarks, domain names, software applications and licences of Thomas Cook and other related brands.